-19.080.0 60 70 Modification or Expansion of Nonconforming Structures or Uses.
-19.080.070 Modifications or Expansions of Nonconforming Uses.
-19.080.080 Restoration of a Destroyed Nonconforming Structure or Use.
-19.080.090 Revocation of Nonconforming Structure or Use.Rights.
-19.080.100 Loss of Nonconforming Status for Alcoholic Beverage Sales.
+- 19.080.070 Modification or Expansion of Nonconforming Structures or Uses. - 19.080.080 Restoration of a Destroyed Nonconforming Structure. - 19.080.090 Revocation of Nonconforming Rights. - 19.080.100 Loss of Nonconforming Status for Alcoholic Beverage Sales.

-19.080.06070 Modification or Expansion of Nonconforming Structures or Uses.
+19.080.070 Modification or Expansion of Nonconforming Structures or Uses.

-No A nonconforming structure or use shall not be altered, reconstructed or expanded to increase the degree of nonconformity, except as follows:
+A nonconforming structure or use shall not be altered or expanded to increase the degree of nonconformity, except as follows:

-A. Expansion of a nonconforming structure with respect to development standards for, including but not limited to, the setbacks, height of structures, distances between structures and the parking facilities as prescribed in the regulations for the zone in which the structure is located, regulations, is shall be subject to the granting of a variance unless a variance is granted pursuant to this Title.
+A. Expansion of a nonconforming structure with respect to development standards, including but not limited to, setbacks, height, distances between structures and parking facilities, shall be subject to the granting of a variance.
 The granting of a variance for the expansion of the nonconforming structure shall not authorize any expansion of the use.
 A minor conditional use permit shall also be required for expansions to a nonconforming use according to the applicability of the provisions found in paragraphs B and C.